-In the Family Historian Sample Project consider the The Property Box is the primary window for data entry and for viewing details of stored records.
-It is used with records of all types. for Individual Thomas Smith MUNRO .
-The Census Facts are one of the key concepts at the heart of Family Historian; they are how you record the things that happened to, or described, each ancestor (Individual). dated 7 Apr 1871 cites Source record Census: 1871 Scotland RG99-12345-342 – Munro.
+In the Family Historian Sample Project consider the Property Box for Individual Thomas Smith MUNRO .
+The Census fact dated 7 Apr 1871 cites Source record Census: 1871 Scotland RG99-12345-342 – Munro.
 Also his Birth fact, his Name, and his whole record all cite that same Source record.
 (Note that the Citation fields Where within Source and Text From Source are empty.)

 If either highlighted Show Media button is clicked the Source Record Media image can be shown.
 (Note that there is no Citation Media image.)

 Close that window and click the Go To Source Record button to view the Source Record with its Text From Source transcript and Media tab image for the Arthur Munro household.